dataspecer/ds-wdoi/source/README.md

     - [Properties by datatype](https://www.wikidata.org/wiki/Special:ListDatatypes)
     - [In depth about datatypes](https://www.wikidata.org/wiki/Help:Data_type)

-Properties have datatypes (higher level type, e.g. language string, table, item, wikidata-item, wikidata-property ) and an underlying type (lower lever type, e.g. item, string, quantity).
+Properties have datatypes (higher level type, e.g. language string, table, wikidata-item, wikidata-property ) and an underlying type (lower level type, e.g. item, string, quantity).
 Each property can also have assigned constraints - the constraints are not enforced or checked, so it is not a trustworthy source of information.

 - We extract and use all properties except: